 - Robot control.

-Continue Reading About sensor network
+Continue Reading About wireless sensor network (WSN)

 - The Australian government uses sensor networks to enhance national security and help protect the environment.

-'sensor network' is part of the:
+'wireless sensor network (WSN)' is part of the:

 View All Definitions